 Our Teaching Philosophy

-From the abstract to the tangible, ideas become action through research, making, prototyping and exhibiting.
+From the abstract to the tangible, ideas become action through research, creating, prototyping and exhibiting.

 Through vigorous expression, artists, designers and scholars take responsibility for the stances reflected in what they make.

 Hofstra offers a comprehensive curriculum in art history, studio art, and design,

 with three different degrees in fine arts and art history.

 A wide variety of electives also are available, with classes like metalsmithing, motion graphics for digital media, design for smartphones and iPads, social media design, furniture design, packaging and branding design, documentary photography, and alternative photographic processes.